thisishaz/Orion-Project/README.md

 This is the **Orion Project**.
 It is essentially a homelab and my attempt at building, managing, and maintaining a simulation of a real-deal enterprise/business network.
 From spinning up common IT infrastructure to conducting simulated cyberattacks and putting up proper security measures, I'm doing it all hands-on to actually understand cybersecurity (both defensive and offensive) and networking in practice.
 Such examples of what I would be doing is provisioning networks, setting up proper domain configs, adding deliberate vulnerabilities, setting up detection with SIEM, and eventually attacking my own setup to see what breaks.

 **What it accomplishes**: A working simulation of a small-to-medium-sized company's network.
-This includes Active Directory domains, user workstations of different OSes, different servers, monitoring and security stacks, and other technologies you'd see in actual corporate environments.
-Near future goal is to make it fully production-grade: shift to cloud/containers with Kubernetes, add isolated malware analysis, full automation, red/blue team playgrounds.
+This includes Active Directory domains, user workstations of different OSes, different servers, monitoring and security stacks, and other technologies you'd find in actual corporate environments.

+**Future Aims**: Shift to cloud/containers with Kubernetes, add isolated malware analysis, full automation, red/blue team playgrounds.
 Right now the on-prem core is done—VMs provisioned, AD humming, Wazuh throwing alerts.
 Vulnerable phase and self-attacks next.

 I've got the full enterprise network up: VMs, domains, Active Directory—all rock solid.
 Currently knee-deep in the vulnerable environment build: controlled weaknesses for attack sims, tuning Wazuh detections/alerts ahead of attacking my own Orion net.
 Every step below has my exact process, configs I used, problems I hit and fixed, and what clicked for me.
 Snapping screenshots as I go.